 The SENDCo keeps up to date with SEND issues through attendance at training and cluster meetings and through own reading.
-In addition the

-SENDCo develops her knowledge by arranging discussions and training with outside specialists.
+In addition the SENDCo develops her knowledge by arranging discussions and training with outside specialists.

 Support staff and class teachers need to develop a wide range of SEND knowledge and skills to meet the challenges of inclusion.
 Class teachers are kept up to date by the SENDCo through informal meetings, staff meetings and INSET.
 Training is provided for teaching assistants around areas identified following audits and with discussion with SLT.
 Training is done in school (by SENDCo or outside agencies) or by attending courses.
-Members of the support staff, in particular the SEND TA, are encouraged to share their expertise and knowledge with colleagues and to develop their skills by gaining relevant qualifications and attending courses.
-They are encouraged to other staff and called upon to support particular individuals or groups.
+Members of the support staff are encouraged to share their expertise and knowledge with colleagues and to develop their skills by gaining relevant qualifications and attending courses.
+They are encouraged to develop individual areas of expertise that can be disseminated to other staff and called upon to support particular individuals or groups.